About The Silver Serpent

 Profit Factor

 Gross profits divided by gross losses.
-A profit factor above 1.00 means gross profits are greater than gross losses.
+A value above 1.00 means gross profits exceed gross losses.

 Quantitative Framework